Police search for van that killed one, injured three at Dutch concert

 Bruno Mars was the headline act that closed the three-day concert on Sunday night, hours before the incident took place.

+(This version of the story corrects brand name of vehicle to Doblo in paragraph six)

-Reporting by Toby Sterling; Editing by Paul Tait
+Reporting by Toby Sterling; Editing by Darren Schuettler